Contact person: Mrs. Melissa Thompson (Area Director Western Europe) & Mrs. Viktoria Varecza (Manager Western Europe)

 4. Singapore Food Festival

-In August and September, Singapore Food Festival is a festival where all Foodies come together to celebrate the rich food culture of Singapore and honour the creativity of all our culinary talents.
+At summertime, Singapore Food Festival is a festival where all Foodies come together to celebrate the rich food culture of Singapore and honour the creativity of all our culinary talents.
 Your clients can embark on tours of popular food districts and discover hidden gems like urban farms and popular markets.

 5. Singapore Cocktail Festival